Efritch/world_indebtedness_group_g/proposal.md

-An Anaysis of World Indebtedness - 2017 to 2020
+An Analysis of World Indebtedness - 2017 to 2020

 Group Members:
 Sirine Khelifi